The taste of IPA: Towards open-vocabulary keyword spotting and forced alignment in any language: Limitations

 \section{Limitations}

 Our study is still limited in several aspects.
-First, the proposed models are still not optimized in terms of computational efficiency.
+First, while we tried our best to inspect a subset of our dataset, it was impossible for us to examine all datasets in great detail.
+As a result, the constructed dataset might still be flawed in terms of audio quality and transcription quality (and many unicode errors).
+Secondly, the proposed models are still not optimized in terms of computational efficiency.
 Since most KWS applications are running on mobile devices with limited computational power, the proposed models still have too many model parameters to run efficiently on mobile devices.
-Moreover, speech sequences are usually much longer than text sequence.
+Moreover, speech sequences are usually much longer than text sequences.
 Self-attention with quadratic complexity might not be the most suitable architecture for processing speech.
-More efforts are needed to make such multilingual models are efficient.
-Secondly, the number of languages studied in our paper is still limited and might be biased towards languages that are relatively high-resource.
+More efforts are needed to make such multilingual models efficient.

+Thirdly, the number of languages studied in our paper is still limited and might be biased towards languages that are relatively high-resource.
 They are not representative of the global language landscape.
-There are much more low-resource or endangered languages we are not able to include due to the lack of various resources.
+There are many more low-resource or endangered languages we are not able to include due to the lack of various resources.
 To promote linguistic inclusion and fairness, we will continue to improve the language diversity of our research in the future.